ThomasMBury/thomasbury.net/content/home/talks.md

 <h2> TEDx conference </h2>

-I was invited to a TEDx conference at the University of Toronto, where I gave an accessible overview of tipping points and how mathematics can help us understand and detect them.
+An accessible overview of how mathematics can help us understand and predict tipping points.

 {{< youtube pfm7OqBVA6I >}}